couchbase/kv_engine/docs/UnorderedExecution.md

 DCP, and you cannot start DCP on a connection set in unordered execution mode.

-The client may use the opaque field in the request to identify the which request the response belongs to.
+The client should use the opaque field in the request to identify the which request the response belongs to.

-## Commands to be supported in the server (initially)
+## Commands to be supported in the server

-The following is a list of commands the client may expect that the server may reorder (NOTE: the fact that a command isn't on the list doesn't mean that it won't be reordered!
-All commands needs to be whitelisted on the server to ensure that it is safe (no side effects, shared state etc) to execute in parallel.
-Once that is performed we _might_ start reordering the command).
+The following is a list of commands the client may expect that the server _may_ reorder.
+Note the commands below are not guaranteed to be reordered - the server may not reorder ones it is capable of due to resource limitations etc.

-* Get (including quiet versions with and without key)
+* Get
+* Getk
+* Set
+* Add
+* Replace
+* Delete
+* Increment
+* Decrement
-* Get Replica
+* Append
-* Get locked
+* Prepend
-* Get and touch
+* Gat
 * Touch
+* EvictKey
+* GetLocked
+* UnlockKey
+* GetReplica
+* SubdocGet
+* SubdocExists
+* SubdocDictAdd
+* SubdocDictUpsert
+* SubdocDelete
+* SubdocReplace
+* SubdocArrayPushLast
+* SubdocArrayPushFirst
+* SubdocArrayInsert
+* SubdocArrayAddUnique
+* SubdocCounter
+* SubdocMultiLookup
+* SubdocMultiMutation
-* Unlock
+* SubdocGetCount
-* Incr / decr (including quiet versions)
-* Delete (including quiet version)
-* Add, Set, Replace, append, prepend (including quiet versions)
-* Subdoc operations
+* SubdocReplaceBodyWithXattr

+(Reference: `cb::mcbp::is_reorder_supported()`)